shamsuddeen0/shamsuddeen/reconn/smb_enum.md

 ```
 ### 4️⃣ "The Heavy Lifter": Enum4Linux

-When I want to run everything at once, I use enum4linux.
+if you want to run everything at once, you can use enum4linux.
 It is a wrapper that runs smbclient, rpcclient, net, and nmblookup all together.

 ```bash
 # -a: Do EVERYTHING (Users, Shares, Groups, OS Info)
 enum4linux -a 192.168.10.10
 ```

-Note: This tool is noisy and produces a lot of output.
-I usually pipe it to a file: enum4linux -a target > enum.txt
+Note: This tool is noisy and produces a lot of output. you can pipe it to a file: enum4linux -a target > enum.txt

 ### 5️⃣ Interacting with Shares (The Loot)

-Once I find a share I can access (e.g., a share named Finance or Backups), I connect to it to hunt for passwords.
+Once you find a share you can access (e.g., a share named Finance or Backups), you connect to it to hunt for passwords.

 Connecting via SMBClient
 ```bash